 - Provide more healthful or more efficiently-produced food.

-GE animals that produce pharmaceuticals provide natural production systems for therapeutic proteins previously available only through purification from human cadavers or animal carcasses.
+GE animals that produce pharmaceuticals provide natural production systems for therapeutic proteins previously available only through purification from human or animal-derived tissues/sources.
 Those opportunities include production of growth factors and inhibitors used to treat metabolic diseases, and cancer.
 The biological similarity to humans could make GE animals an excellent choice for producing therapeutic proteins, and could boost the manufacturing capacity for critically important pharmaceuticals in short supply.

 GE animals with new traits for disease resistance, or drought and heat tolerance, may allow for high quality food to be produced in parts of the world where disease, climate, or accessibility of forage material have previously limited the ability to raise food animals.